dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 This creates a local server in which the GUI can be accessed.
 The typical address is localhost:3000

-*For a localhost blockchain deployment*
+*Metamask setup in a localhost blockchain deployment*

 Once the GUI is loaded in your browser, open the Metamask browser extension, and then select "Import using account seed phrase" at the bottom of the window.
 A new browser tab should open.
 Select localhost network from the available networks, and again, "Import using account seed phrase".
 Navigate back to the terminal in which Ganache-cli was run, and copy the 12-word mnemonic that is displayed.
 Copy and paste these words into the Metamask wallet seed field.
 Enter a password and click restore.
 The local blockchain account that was used to deploy the dapp is now available for use via Metamask.

+*Metamask setup in testnet or mainnet*

-For testnet or mainnet deployment, you will have to load your Rinkeby or private Metamask account respevtively in a similar fashion to above, except using the relevant network selection.
+For testnet or mainnet deployments, you will have to load your Rinkeby or private Metamask account respevtively in a similar fashion to above, except using the relevant network selection.
+The details will not be discussed here, but requires real Ether or Ether from a testnet faucet.

 ## Enhancemets